Pholcidae: Misconceptions

-There is an urban legend that daddy long-legs spiders have the most potent venom of any spider but that their fangs are either too small or too weak to puncture human skin; the same legend is also repeated of the harvestman and crane fly, also known as "daddy long-legs" in some regions.
+There is an urban legend that daddy long-legs spiders have the most potent venom of any spider but that their fangs are either too small or too weak to puncture human skin; the same legend is also repeated of the harvestman and crane fly, also known as daddy long-legs in some regions.
+This is not true for any of the three.
+While Pholcidae are indeed capable of biting humans, their venom is not medically significant, and neither harvestmen nor crane flies have any venom or fangs to speak of.
 Indeed, pholcid spiders do have a short fang structure (called uncate due to its "hooked" shape).
 Brown recluse spiders also have uncate fang structure, but are able to deliver medically significant bites.

 Possible explanations include: pholcid venom is not toxic to humans; pholcid uncate are smaller than those of brown recluse; or there is a musculature difference between the two arachnids, with recluses, being hunting spiders, possessing stronger muscles for fang penetration.
-According to Rick Vetter of the University of California, Riverside, the daddy long-legs spider has never harmed a human, and there is no evidence that they are dangerous to humans.
+According to Rick Vetter of the University of California, Riverside, the daddy long-legs spider has never harmed a human physically, and there is no evidence that they are dangerous to humans.

-The legend may result from the fact that the daddy long-legs spider preys upon deadly venomous spiders, such as the redback, a member of the black widow genus Latrodectus.
+The legend may result from the fact that the daddy long-legs spider preys upon deadly venomous spiders, such as the redback, and other members of the true widow genus Latrodectus.
 To the extent that such arachnological information was known to the general public, it was perhaps thought that if the daddy long-legs spider could kill a spider capable of delivering fatal bites to humans, then it must be more venomous, and the uncate fangs were regarded as prohibiting it from killing people.
 In reality, it is able to cast lengths of silk onto its prey, incapacitating them from a safe distance.

 Mythbusters experiment

 During 2004, the Discovery Channel television show MythBusters tested the daddy long-legs venom myth in episode 13, "Buried in Concrete".
-Hosts Jamie Hyneman and Adam Savage first established that the spider's venom was not as toxic as other venoms, after being told about an experiment whereby mice were injected with venom from both a daddy long-legs and a black widow, with the black widow venom producing a much stronger reaction.
+Hosts Jamie Hyneman and Adam Savage first established that the spider's venom was not as toxic as other venoms, after being told about an experiment wherein mice were injected with venom from both a daddy long-legs and a black widow, with the black widow venom producing a much stronger reaction.
 After measuring the spider's fangs at approximately 0.25 mm, Adam Savage inserted his hand into a container with several daddy-long-legs, and reported that he felt a bite which produced a mild, short-lived burning sensation.
 The bite did in fact penetrate his skin, but did not cause any notable harm.
 Additionally, recent research has shown that pholcid venom is relatively weak in its effects on insects.